charlybernard/pegazus-extension/README.md

 ### `scripts` folder
 This folder contains code to build knowledge graphs.

-⚠️ To get more information about their content, please read their readme : [addresses](scripts/README.md).
+⚠️ To get more information about their content, please read their [readme](scripts/README.md).